max1k/entity_locker/README.md

 3. For any given entity, EntityLocker should guarantee that at most one thread executes protected code on that entity.
 If there’s a concurrent request to lock the same entity, the other thread should wait until the entity becomes available.

 4. EntityLocker should allow concurrent execution of protected code on different entities.

+Bonus requirements (optional):

+I. Allow reentrant locking.

+II.
+Allow the caller to specify timeout for locking an entity.

+~~III.
+Implement protection from deadlocks (but not taking into account possible locks outside EntityLocker).~~

+IV.
+Implement global lock.
+Protected code that executes under a global lock must not execute concurrently with any other protected code.

+~~V. Implement lock escalation.
+If a single thread has locked too many entities, escalate its lock to be a global lock.~~